-- Play in as many 36-54 golf tournaments that you can prepare for (we at The Hub recommend no more than 18 good events a year)
+- Play in as many 36- to 54-hole golf tournaments that you can prepare for.
+Junior Golf Hub recommends no more than 18 “good” events per year.

-- Start local then work to bigger events as you are ready for them.
-Again, challenge yourself.
+- Start playing in local events and then work your way to bigger events as you are ready.
+Don’t be afraid to challenge yourself.

 Junior Golf Scoreboard